AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-20-customize-videotime.md

 ---
 description: The video time is the numeric display that shows the current time and duration of the currently playing video.
-seo-description: The video time is the numeric display that shows the current time and duration of the currently playing video.
-seo-title: Video time

 solution: Experience Manager
 title: Video time
-uuid: a15b069a-18c8-428f-ac6f-ab5aeda65f4d

 feature: Dynamic Media Classic,Viewers,SDK/API,Video
 role: Developer,Business Practitioner
 ---